-For FY 2020, our last completed fiscal year, the median annual total compensation of all our employees (other than our CEO) was \$38,115 and the annual total compensation of our CEO was \$5,256,122.
-Accordingly, the ratio of our CEO's annual total compensation to the median annual compensation of all other employees was estimated to be 138:1.
+For FY 2021, our last completed fiscal year, the median annual total compensation of all our employees (other than our CEO) was \$28,040 and the annual total compensation of our CEO was \$6,710,425.
+Accordingly, the ratio of our CEO's annual total compensation to the median annual compensation of all other employees was estimated to be 239:1.
 We believe this ratio is a reasonable estimate calculated in a manner consistent with applicable SEC rules.
-Given the rule's flexibility, the method we used to determine the median employee may be different from our peers, so the ratios may not be comparable.

-Since February 1, 2018, the date as of which we last identified our median employee, our company experienced changes in our employee population, so we recalculated the median employee in FY 2020.
-In FY 2019, we acquired Stitch Industries, Inc. (Joybird) and the business comprising the assets acquired from EBCO, Inc. This population is included in the FY 2020 median employee calculation.
+Since February 1, 2020, the date as of which we last identified our median employee, our company experienced changes in our employee population.
+Accordingly, we recalculated the median employee in FY 2021, pursuant to SEC executive compensation disclosure rules.
 To identify, and to determine the annual total compensation of, the median employee, we used the following methodology and assumptions:

-- We collected the compensation data of all of our employees globally, as of February 1, 2020, for the prior twelve-month period. - We annualized compensation for employees who were hired between February 1, 2019 and January 31, 2020.
-The compensation in non-U.S. currencies was converted to U.S. dollars using exchange rates as of January 31, 2020. - We used total compensation received as our consistently applied compensation measure, calculated as the sum of the following amounts: (i) base pay (including overtime for hourly employees), (ii) bonuses (including non-cash equivalents) and sales commissions, and (iii) with respect to employees on the Mexican payroll system, cash allowances.
+- We collected the compensation data of all of our employees globally, as of February 1, 2021, for the prior twelve-month period. - We annualized compensation for newly hired employees who were hired between February 1, 2020 and January 31, 2021.
+However, we did not annualize compensation for employees who were rehired or furloughed during such period and did not make full-time equivalent adjustments for any part-time employees.
+In addition, we did not utilize the de minimis exception for employees in other countries, statistical sampling or other similar methods, or any cost-of-living adjustment, which approaches are allowed under SEC regulations, in calculating the pay ratio. - Any compensation in non-U.S. currencies was converted to U.S. dollars using exchange rates as of February 1, 2021. - We used total compensation received as our consistently applied compensation measure, calculated as the sum of the following amounts: (i) base pay (including overtime for hourly employees), (ii) bonuses (including non-cash equivalents) and sales commissions, and (iii) with respect to employees on the Mexican payroll system, cash allowances.

-We calculated the median employee's FY 2020 annual total compensation using the same methodology we used in the FY 2020 Summary Compensation Table.
+We calculated the median employee's FY 2021 annual total compensation using the same methodology we used in the FY 2021 Summary Compensation Table.